-Bastard Boyfriend: The trope is about how abuse is portrayed, and real life doesn't have a narrator.
+Bastard Boyfriend and Bastard Girlfriend: These tropes are about how abuse is portrayed, and real life doesn't have a narrator.
 A person portraying real life abuse as sexy or romantic would not count as an example, and would be highly offensive anyway.

 Bathe Her and Bring Her to Me: NSFW.